yesodweb/yesodweb.com-content/blog/2015/12/yesod-hosting-docker-kubernetes.md

+N.B.
+The `stack image` command referenced in this blog post [has been removed](https://github.com/commercialhaskell/stack/pull/4620/commits/15c8eb45ba7a7aef6306d1b1d98604b5082678cc).
+Please see [Building Haskell Apps with Docker](https://www.fpcomplete.com/blog/2017/12/building-haskell-apps-with-docker/) for a more up-to-date guide.

 About a month ago, there were a few days of instability for yesodweb.com hosting.
 The reason for this was that I was in the midst of moving hosting of yesodweb.com (and a few other sites) to new hosting.
 I went through a few